-Hungary have long held a place in the pantheon of the greatest teams to ever play the game and demonstrated that in Switzerland, only blemishing that impression with a defeat in the final to the previously vanquished West Germany.
+Hungary has long held a place in the pantheon of the greatest teams to ever play the game and demonstrated that in Switzerland, only blemishing that impression with a defeat in the final to the previously vanquished West Germany.

 |West Germany 6-1 Austria, 1954|

 They progressed to the final where it appeared that the Hungarians were an unstoppable force en route to the Jules Rimet trophy.
-However, West Germany triumphed against their illustrious opponents, despite being 2-0 down after only eight minutes.
+However, West Germany triumphed against its illustrious opponents, despite being 2-0 down after only eight minutes.
 The ‘Miracle of Bern’ as the game came to be known saw a historic 3-2 turnaround as the West Germans won their first ever World Cup.

 |Yugoslavia 9-0 Zaire, 1974|